MIT professor calls for emotion-reading computers to 'help humanity'

 "We can now forecast with 82% to 87% accuracy if you will be happy or sad, along with your health and stress levels tomorrow night," she said.

-Currently, the project is confined to MIT college students which, Picard pointed out, is like being able to forecast the weather accurately for just one town.
+Currently, the project is confined to New England college students which, Picard pointed out, is like being able to forecast the weather accurately for just one town.

 "In order to build up the science of this, we’ll need partners.
 In many cities.
 Across the world," Picard said.